-Here’s another healthy herb for the Mediterranean potted kitchen garden I highlighted in my last article (TT, Feb.
-17).
+Here’s another healthy herb for the Mediterranean potted kitchen garden.
 Garlic, Allium sativum, is another plant that was brought to this continent by the early colonists, along with rosemary, basil, oregano and thyme.
 A member of the onion family, garlic has been used for centuries as food and medicine.

 Fresh garlic in the diet has been shown to reduce high blood pressure and cholesterol, fight bacterial, viral and fungal infections, prevent parasites, and aid in the treatment of asthma, arthritis, cancer, colds, flu, insomnia, liver problems, sinusitis, ulcers and yeast infections.